Anshul-Birla/cse110-w21-group28/admin/meetings/013021-BrainstormPart4.md

 ## Concluding notes:

 **Decisions made:**
-+ Kyeling will be notetaker for all future meetings
++ Kyeling will take notes for all future meetings
 + Decisions on webpage design (see above)
 + Roles: select interests in Slack
 + Nick will make temporary documents in respective GitHub directories by today